deeprajjha1/django-friends-network/README.md

-hit browser with http://localhost:8000/admin/auth/user/ will list users list in django dashboard However our api exposed at friends with user id as param will return list of friends for that user as json: http://localhost:8000/friends/2/ (Make_friends code created 100 friends of User2)
+hit browser with http://localhost:8000/admin/auth/user/ will list users list in django dashboard However our api exposed at friends with user id as param will return list of friends for that user as json: http://localhost:8000/friends/2/ (Make_friends code created user3 to user100 friends of User2)

 ![alt text](https://github.com/deeprajjha1/media/blob/master/friends_user2.png)